 IBM Planning Analytics

 IBM Planning Analytics (formerly TM1) is essentially a high-performance, multidimensional in-memory database for planning and analysis.
 The solution, which uses Excel as its main front end, offers capabilities for creating content (e.g., modeling, templates) in Excel and publishing it to the web.
 The product is a development environment targeted at power users that, like Excel, is initially open for all kinds of applications (planning, analysis, strategy management).

 IBM is one of the world’s largest vendors of IT hardware, software and services.
-The company, which generated $ 79.9 billion in revenues in 2016, has a global workforce of approximately 380,000 em-ployees and is active in over 170 countries.
-At the end of 2007, IBM purchased the Canadian software vendor Cognos for about $ 5 billion (including Planning Analytics, formerly TM1) to become the center of its future BI product portfolio.
+The company has a global workforce of approximately 380,000 employees and is active in over 170 countries.
+In 2007, IBM purchased the Canadian software vendor Cognos for about $5 billion (including Planning Analytics, formerly TM1) to become the center of its future BI product portfolio.

-IBM offers a comprehensive portfolio of on-premises and cloud BI, performance management (planning, financial consolidation, disclosure management) and advanced analytics solutions.
-The core offering consists of IBM’s Analytics portfolio, Planning Analytics, Watson Analytics and SPSS Predictive Analytics.
+IBM offers a comprehensive portfolio of on-premises and cloud BI, performance management (planning, consolidation, disclosure management) and advanced analytics solutions.
+The core offering consists of IBM’s Analytics portfolio, Planning Analytics and SPSS.

-Planning Analytics (formerly Cognos TM1) – IBM’s strategic planning product – is a core element in IBM’s performance management portfolio and has been on the market since the 1980s.
+Planning Analytics (based on IBM TM1) – IBM’s strategic planning product – is a core element in IBM’s performance management portfolio and has been on the market since the 1980s.
 Cognos acquired the product as part of its takeover of Applix shortly before Cognos itself was purchased by IBM.
 Due to Planning Analytics’ rich functionality for planning and OLAP analysis, and its in-memory technology, the product plays a strategic role for IBM.

 Planning Analytics is based on a classical, three-tier client-server architecture that consists of a database, application server and front ends.
 All components use the multidimensional database for data storage.
 The data is stored centrally in the memory of the OLAP server.